mackenzie hodgson logo cog

 Peace of mind for you and your Yamaha

-No matter what Yamaha motorbike you have, you’ll want complete peace of mind whilst you’re out riding.
+No matter what Yamaha motorbike you have, you’ll want peace of mind whilst you’re out riding.
 And at Mackenzie Hodgson, we’ve been providing riders with Yamaha motorbike insurance since we started.

 The history of Yamaha can be traced back to 1887, when Mr Torakusa Yamaha built his first reed organ in Hamamatsu, Japan.